bryanfks-dev/Courtly-Service/docs/AUTH_RESPONSE.md

 - `200 OK`: when response is success
 - `400 BAD REQUEST`: when fails validating request body
-- `403 FORBIDDEN`: when username or phone number already exists
+- `403 FORBIDDEN`: when either username or phone number already exists
-- `500 INTERNAL SERVER ERROR`: when fails checking if username or phone number is exists or fails to create new user
+- `500 INTERNAL SERVER ERROR`: when either fails checking if username or phone number is exists or fails to hash password or fails to create new user

 ### **POST** `/api/v1/auth/user/logout`